Nursing Diagnosis Handbook Elsevier eBook on VitalSource (Retail Access Card), 12th Edition

 Section III Guide to Planning Care The definition, defining characteristics, risk factors, related factors, suggested NOC outcomes, client outcomes, suggested NIC interventions, interventions with rationales, geriatric interventions (when appropriate), home care interventions, culturally competent nursing interventions where appropriate, client/family teaching and World Wide Web sites (when available) for client education for each alphabetized nursing diagnosis.
 Also includes a pain assessment guide and equianalgesic chart.

 Appendixes A: Nursing Diagnoses Arranged by Maslow’s Hierarchy of Needs B: Nursing Diagnoses Arranged by Gordon’s Functional Health Patterns C: Motivational Interviewing for Nurses D: Wellness-Oriented Diagnostic Categories E. Nursing Care Plans for Hearing Loss and Vision Loss

-Betty J. Ackley, MSN, EdS, RN, Professor Emeritus, Jackson Community College; President, The Betty Ackley LLC, Jackson, MI, Gail B. Ladwig, MSN, RN, Professor Emeritus, Jackson Community College; Co-Owner and Nursing Consultant, Holistic Choices; Healing Touch Practitioner, Jackson, MI, Mary Beth Makic, PhD, RN, CCNS, CCRN-K, FAAN, FNAP, FCNS, Professor, College of Nursing, University of Colorado, Aurora, Colorado, United States, Marina Martinez-Kratz and Melody Zanotti
+Betty J. Ackley, MSN, EdS, RN, Professor Emeritus, Jackson Community College; President, The Betty Ackley LLC, Jackson, MI, Gail B. Ladwig, MSN, RN, Professor Emeritus, Jackson Community College; Co-Owner and Nursing Consultant, Holistic Choices; Healing Touch Practitioner, Jackson, MI, Mary Beth Flynn Makic, PhD, RN, CCNS, FAAN, FNAP, FCNS, Professor, University of Colorado College of Nursing, Aurora, Colorado; Nurse Scientist, Denver Health, Denver, Colorado, Marina Martinez-Kratz, MS, RN, CNE, Professor of Nursing